 They tell you to ignore the check engine light

 “One of the most bald-faced lies a used car salesman will tell customers is that the check engine light is malfunctioning and it isn’t a big deal.
 The check engine light is a valuable tool that tells drivers when something is wrong under the hood.
 When a car really starts to fall apart, it will be difficult to keep the check engine light off.
 It is rare for a check engine light to routinely malfunction, and even if it does malfunction, it really needs to be fixed.
 If a salesman ever tells you the check engine light is malfunctioning and not to worry—run!” —Jim Milan, Communications & Organic Search Manager, Auto Accessories Garage.
-Check out these 74 car maintenance tips that will save you money.

 You see signs of rust and gunk